Lesson 2.3: Warm-Up and Range of Motion

 Focus on Exhalation

-Exhalation plays a key role in healthy breathing.
+Like inhalations, exhalation play a key role in healthy breathing.
 Emphasizing a full, mindful exhale can:

 • Improve the depth and quality of inhalation